tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Globalization Pipeline

 IBM Globalization Pipeline is an IBM Bluemix service that provides rapid machine translation for application developers.
 IBM Globalization Pipeline plugin for UrbanCode Deploy is a component for you to integrate IBM Globalization Pipeline into your build and deploy process.
 It takes English resource files as input, and provides real time machine translation for the following languages: Simplified Chinese, Traditional Chinese, French, German, Italian, Japanese, Korean, Portuguese, Spanish, and Arabic.
-It allows application developers to leverage the machine translation output by invoking
+It allows application developers to leverage the machine translation output by invoking the restful API or downloading the translation.

 ---